On the Liouville function at polynomial arguments: The non-pretentious case

 \begin{proof} In what follows, let

 with each parameter large enough in terms of the ones to the right of it.

 Consider the average

-for large enough $x$ and any function $c:\mathbb{N}\to \mathbb{D}$ (which may depend on all the parameters).
+for $x$ large enough in terms of $D$ and for any function $c\colon \mathbb{N}\to \mathbb{D}$ (which may depend on all the parameters).
 Since the von Mangoldt function and the indicator function of the primes are interchangeable in the sense that

-we can write \eqref{e171} as
+we can write~\eqref{e171} as

 To analyze this further, we introduce the $W$-trick.
-Let $W=\prod_{p\leq w}p$, and recall that $P$ is large in terms of $w$.
-By splitting the $d$ average in \eqref{e167} into progressions $\pmod W$, we can write it as
+Let $W=\prod_{p\leq w}p$, and recall that $D$ is large in terms of $w$.
+By splitting the $d$ average in~\eqref{e167} into progressions modulo $W$, we can write it as

-Now, since $d\mapsto (\varphi(W))/W\cdot \Lambda(Wd+b)c(Wd+b)$ is majorized by the pseudorandom measure\footnote{Strictly speaking, the measure becomes pseudorandom in the sense of \cite[Section 6]{gt-linear} only if $w$ is a function of $x$ tending to infinity; however, as $w$ can be taken to be an arbitrarily large absolute constant, everything works similarly.} $(\varphi(W))/W\cdot \Lambda(Wn+b)$, by the dense model theorem \cite[Proposition 10.3]{gt-linear}, we may write
+Now, since $d\mapsto \frac{\varphi(W)}{W}\Lambda(Wd+b)c(Wd+b)$ is majorized by the pseudorandom measure\footnote{Strictly speaking, the measure becomes pseudorandom in the sense of~\cite[Section 6]{gt-linear} only if $w$ is a function of $x$ tending to infinity; however, as $w$ can be taken to be an arbitrarily large absolute constant, everything works similarly.} $\frac{\varphi(W)}{W}\Lambda(Wn+b)$, by the dense model theorem~\cite[Proposition 10.3]{gt-linear}, we may write